 We were founded in 2015 and opened our first facility in 2016.
 We started with a simple idea: to help the newly sober reintegrate into society.
 A few years later we have added some components, but have stayed true to our mission.
+And our basic idea of what sober living is began to change.
+A few years later, and thousands of lives changed, we are just beginning.
 At Real Deal, sober is just the beginning.

 Our Daily Focus

 Most people do not take very good care of their bodies when they are drinking or using drugs.
 Once they decide to get sober, they often want to get in shape, but don’t know where to start.
 This is where lifting weights comes in.
 Regular exercise is important to good health and can play a major role in the recovery process.
 Lifting is a popular and convenient way to get this exercise.